 In a recent USA Today article, Department of Energy Deputy Assistant Secretary Kathleen Hogan says “Residents should strongly consider replacing a central air more than a dozen years old.
 Switching it out for one that carries an ENERGY STAR® rating could pare your cooling costs by roughly 30 percent.”

-Some of the savings will be dependent on the age of the air conditioner, but usually, getting a new air conditioner takes strategic advantage of the technological improvements made that make heating and cooling equipment more efficient.
+Some of the savings will vary depending on the age of the air conditioner, but in general, getting a new air conditioner takes strategic advantage of the technological improvements made that make heating and cooling equipment more efficient.

-Of course, newer, energy efficient air conditioners can help take a chunk out of your energy bill, but don’t lessen the importance of routine air conditioner service.
+Of course, newer, energy efficient air conditioners can help take a chunk out of your energy costs, but don’t short sell the importance of routine air conditioner service.
 Hogan and Dan DiClerico, senior editor of Consumer Reports also remind us that cleaning and changing air filters can drastically improve the performance of your air conditioner.

 Also mentioned as vital keys to keeping your home cool without spending a lot: